Buying Guide to Eames Style Lounge Chairs (UK 2024)

 If you are taller, (6ft, or over) you may not get the neck and head support when sitting upright as it is not a tall back chair.
 It was designed to be used in tandem with the ottoman to almost slouch out and stretch out in, and for this purpose it works as intended.

-Over the years, there have been manufacturing variations to the chairs with different bases designed for the US and European markets, dimensions of models varied and some were produced slightly wider and larger for certain countries and territories.
+Over the years, there have been manufacturing and dealer variations to the chairs, with different bases designed for the US and European markets, dimensions of models varied and some were produced slightly wider and larger for certain countries and territories.

 SaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSave